CargoTrackSolutions/ecmr-frontend/angular-frontend/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Adding texts to the privacy disclaimer and imprint components

+Add texts as html files to the assets/texts folders in the following scheme:
+- privacy disclaimer: privacy.\[language].html
+  - example: privacy.de.html
+- imprint and legal matter: imprint.\[language].html
+  - example: imprint.de.html

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
 Use the `--code-coverage` flag to analyze code coverage.